JustAnyones/Plugin-creator-website/docs/docs/attribute-types/index.md

-# Objects
+# Attribute types

-These are attribute values that have more complex structure than numbers, booleans or strings.
+This section describes the types of attributes that are more complex than numbers, booleans or strings that game supports.
+These more complex attributes are usually implemented as JSON objects, however some support custom parsing from a string.